 Be Financially Prepared

-Even a small home start-up requires funds for essentials such as stationery, etc. In the baking example, you would need a stocked pantry.
-As a rule, a divorce causes both parties financial hardship, so make sure the needed monies are available.
-The good news is that most home-based entrepreneurial businesses do not require a large initial investment.
+Embarking on a business after a divorce demands funds, even for modest home startups like a baking venture requiring a stocked pantry.
+Typically, divorce brings financial challenges to both parties, emphasizing the importance of ensuring the availability of necessary funds.
+The encouraging aspect is that most home-based entrepreneurial businesses generally don’t demand a substantial initial investment.
 Still, it’s a good idea to consult with an accountant and set up a financial plan.
 As your business grows, each step may require a different financial strategy.

 Since financial emergencies can arise at any time, make sure you qualify for a loan should the need arise.